 Grobler was able to identify three out of four of his assailants as prominent businessmen with close ties to the ruling party, South West Africa People’s Organization (SWAPO), he said.
 Desmond Amunyela, David Imbili, Kiplat Kamanya and one unidentified man accused Grobler of writing derogatorily about SWAPO and Amunyela before attacking him, according to the police report.
 Imbili is the son-in-law of former President Sam Nujoma.
 The freelance reporter has filed a complaint against the four men.

 Grobler, a 1996 Alfred Friendly Fellowship recipient, wrote a September 2009 article for the independent daily, The Namibian, that implicated Amunyela in the illegal acquisition of several state-owned resort properties, he told CPJ.
 Local journalists said they believed the attack may be linked to Grobler’s December 2009 article printed in the South African independent weekly, Mail and Guardian that accused the ruling party of widespread vote-rigging during the November presidential and parliamentary elections.

-vicious assault on John Grobler," said CPJ's Africa Program Coordinator
+“We condemn this vicious assault on John Grobler,” said CPJ’s Africa Program Coordinator